D'Onta Foreman Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- In his two career matchups against the Texans, Foreman averaged 12.5 rushing yards per game, 52.0 fewer yards than his over/under in Sunday's game.
+- Against the Texans, Foreman's 12.5 rushing yards per game over his two career matchups are 60.0 fewer than his over/under in Sunday's game.

-- In two games against the Texans Foreman has not rushed for a touchdown.
+- Foreman, in two matchups versus the Texans, has not run for a TD.

-- Foreman will go up against a Texans squad that allows 143.4 rushing yards per game and is the NFL's worst rush defense.
+- In terms of defending against the run, the Texans are 32nd in the NFL, allowing 143.4 yards per game.

-- The Texans have conceded 25 rushing touchdowns, 31st in the league.
+- This season the Texans are ranked 31st in the league in rushing touchdowns allowed (25).

 Recent Performances

-- Last week against the Dolphins, Foreman racked up 132 yards on 26 carries (averaging 5.1 yards per attempt) while scoring one touchdown.
+- Last week against the Dolphins, Foreman rushed for 132 yards on 26 carries (averaging 5.1 yards per attempt) while scoring one touchdown.

-- Over his last three games, Foreman has 257 rushing yards (85.7 per game) on 57 carries with two touchdowns.
+- Foreman has 257 rushing yards on 57 attempts (85.7 yards per carry) and two touchdowns over his last three games.

 Foreman's Tennessee Teammates